Blindsight + Echopraxia

 consciousness, intelligence, biology, and the uncomfortable possibility that awareness

-is not the same thing as usefulness.
-Blindsight in particular asks whether a mind can be
+is not the same thing as usefulness. `Blindsight` in particular asks whether a mind can

-competence rather than self-awareness.
-For an AI-era shelf, the question is no longer
+long-horizon self-control problems.
+For an AI-era shelf, the question is no longer only

-only "could machines become like humans?"
-It is also "what if humans are not the
+"could machines become like humans?"
+It is also "what if humans are not the benchmark?"

 Why George recommends it: